COPIER DEALERS | 5 MIN READ

 · When a dealer agrees to partner with a manufacturer to sell their product, they guaranteed to receive the same pricing as the direct branches.

-“The manufacturer is larger and would better able to handle my account”
+“The manufacturer is larger and would better be able to handle my account”

 · While on a national level this may be true (but not always), it certainly isn't factual in individual marketplaces.
 There are many dealers that are larger in size than a manufacturer’s direct branch in a particular location.